mikisvaz/rbbt/_posts/2014-03-17-translating-ids.md

 *Note that CASE is ALWAYS IMPORTANT*

-You may use the organism codes 'Hsa', 'Hsa/may2009' and 'Hsa/jun2011'.
+You may use the organism codes 'Hsa', 'Hsa/may2009' and Organism.default_code('Hsa').
 Other organisms are supported: 'Mmu' and 'Sce'.
 Any Ensembl archive date can be specified, but it will require preparing that infrastructure as well.